lc-eu2cloud/SAP-C01-NOTES/Associate-Refreshers/Course-AWS-Accounts/iam_basics.md

 Identity object types in IAM & IAM Policy Document
 * can create 3 different types of identity objects in IAM (IAM users, IAM groups, IAM roles)
-* IAM users: represent humans or applications that need access to an AWS account
+* IAM users: represents humans or applications that need access to an AWS account
 * IAM groups: collections of related IAM users (ie dev team)
-* IAM roles: identity that can be used by AWS services or for granting external access to an AWS account
+* IAM roles: identity that can be used by AWS services or for granting external access to an AWS account <- review
 * Choosing between IAM users & IAM roles (general guidelines)
   * IAM users: can identify the individual person or application that will login to a specific IAM user
   * IAM roles: granting access to services in an AWS account to an **_uncertain_** number of entities (principals)